cleancoindev/dss1/README.md

 ## Collateral, Adapters and Wrappers

-Collateral is the foundation of Dai and Dai creation is not possible without it.
+Collateral is the foundation of TAO and Dai creation is not possible without it.
 There are many potential candidates for collateral, whether native ether, ERC20 tokens, other fungible token standards like ERC777, non-fungible tokens, or any number of other financial instruments.